Welcome to the Alpine Level 100 Coach Certification Course

 - Conduct a content review to check for understanding

-- Review plans for the in-person one-day practicum (See Itinerary)
+- Review plans for the in-person one-day assessment

-Post-Meeting Webinar: Coach developers will also lead a post practicum webinar wrap-up with the coach candidates that successfully completed the in-person one-day evaluation.
+- Post-Meeting Webinar: Coach developers will also lead a post assessment webinar wrap-up with the coach candidates that successfully completed the in-person one-day evaluation.
 Coach developers are expected to complete the following items during this wrap-up session:

 - Review course content to check for retention.

 - Point candidates to the forum to continue to connect with the community.